 How to be a successful customer service manager

-After discovering the key responsibilities of a customer service manager, it is important to also understand the key competencies for a successful customer service manager.
+After discovering the key responsibilities of a customer service manager, it is important to also understand the key competencies of a successful customer service manager.
 As a cohesive and invested customer service team is key to customer success, a customer service manager must demonstrate exceptional leadership.

 Lead the customer service team by example